pedroifgonzalez/fastapi_crud/README.md

 To run the FastAPI app, you need to install the uv package manager and for getting all the dependencies run:

-Create a new Python environment:
+Create a new Python virtual environment:

 ```bash
 python -m venv .venv